 With the exception of the polar bear, bears most commonly inhabit forested areas although several species inhabit or seasonally use other areas.
 This applies particularly to brown bears but also includes American black bears, some of which inhabit the Labradoran tundra of Canada, and the sloth bear which inhabits both forests and grasslands.

-For up to date and detailed maps of the distribution of each bear species please refer to the IUCN map viewer.
+For up to date and detailed maps of the distribution of each bear species please refer to the IUCN species pages using the links below (each of these will open in a new window).